British space penetrator passes icy test

-- Discovered along with three other Jovian moons by Italian astronomer Galileo Galilei in 1610
+- Discovered by the famous Italian astronomer Galileo Galilei in 1610

-- Orbits 670,900km from Jupiter with same hemisphere always facing the gas giant
+- Orbits 670,900km from Jupiter; same hemisphere always faces the gas giant

-- Nasa's Galileo probe returned detailed pictures of cracked surface in 1990s
+- Nasa's Galileo probe returned pictures of its cracked surface in the 1990s

-- Has small metal core (light blue, centre) surrounded by silicate rock (orange)
+- It likely has a small metal core surrounded by silicate rock

-- Global ocean of liquid water (blue) is covered by a thick layer of ice (beige)
+- Its global ocean of liquid water is covered by a thick layer of ice

 - Considered a promising place to look for microbial life beyond Earth